lecluyse2000/CCalc/README.md

 - All configuration is done in `~/.config/ccalc/settings.ini`
 - The `precision=` field is set in bits, and it modifies the precision of internal computations (default = 320).
 - The `display_digits=` field is set in digits, and it modifies the precision when printing the result (default = 15).
+- The `max_history=` field is set using a positive integer, and it modifies how many entries you can store in the program history.

 ## Building from source